ngnquanq/credit-risk-ml-system/README.md

 --stage Production
 ```

 After you run that script, you should see the following logs:
 ![MLFlow train logs](mlflow_logs.png)

+**Important**: When training models, the Kubeflow pipeline automatically saves `feast_metadata.yaml` alongside the model in MLflow.
+This file contains:
+- Feature selection (which features the model was trained on)
+- Feature types (categorical vs numerical)
+- Training metadata (date, feature counts)

+This ensures the scoring service uses the **exact same features** the model was trained on, preventing feature mismatch errors.

 #### Spin up serving components
 For the serving purpose, we will use bentoml since they make it easy for us to create endpoints and popular for serving ml applications.